Will Your Holiday Marketing Campaign Work This Time? [Mistakes+Tips]

 How about sending a “Here’s how much you’ll spend on holiday gifting this year” calculator or say a quiz titled “Which (x product type) will suit your girlfriend’s personality?”
 These experiences add value.
 They provide people with answers to some of their pressing questions and thus provide instant gratification.
 What’s more – they are fun!
 Don’t you think this will engage your prospects more than an average holiday greeting or discount?
 Nearly half (46%) of fellow marketers think so!

-Holidays don’t begin with the first day off at work.
+Holidays don’t begin with the first day off from work.
 They start a little earlier, especially for your prospects, thanks to the excitement and cheer they bring along.
 So, your marketing campaign should start even before that.

 So, start early.
 This not only gives you the forerunner advantage but also gives you ample time to prepare for the holiday rush.

-Yes, you need to focus on your game and come up with awesome marketing strategies that align with the holiday spirit.
+Yes, you need to focus on your game and develop awesome marketing strategies that align with the holiday spirit.
 However, you also need to keep an eye on what your competitors are doing.
 They are the ones who share the niche space as well as the target audience with you.
 It’s always beneficial to spend some time analyzing the kind of strategy they’re applying to their paid ads, the kind of posts they’re sending out on social media, their pricing, their offers, etc.

 In fact, there are a few tools that you can use to see what your competitors are up to.
 On websites like SEMRush, Similarweb, Ahrefs, Rankwatch, Spyfu you can check your competitors’ target keywords, the campaigns they have been running, the geographies they’ve been targeting, and more.